 One of the best tools I have found ...

-The [done] at the ends shows that you are finished and the chairperson then calls on the next person to share.
+The [done] at the ends shows that you are finished and the chairperson then will call on the next person to share.

 That's it.
 Those simple tools can keep things orderly even in a full chat room.

-For instructions on how to log on to the chat rooms and how to use the Icon buttons at the bottom of the chat room screen, please see this page.
+For instructions on how to log on to the chat rooms, please see this page.